- What are the Gen Ed Requirements?

 The International Programs Office (IPO) assigns Gen Ed codes to international exchange courses.
 Follow the same procedure as with transfer credits (see previous FAQ), but take the course description to the International Programs Office.

-Will I be able to get credit for my major, minor and General and Global Education requirements for a course I take abroad?
+Will I be able to get credit for my major, minor and General Education requirements for a course I take abroad?

 If I study abroad or on exchange in the US, will that change my Gen Eds?